SentinelDataHubOWC/documentation/new-component-step-by-step.md

 The bound data represents the component *Model*.

+In our component the *Model* is represented by the

 **CONTROLLER**

 The controller contains the business logic of component.
 The main goal of the *Controller* is to create the binding of the *Model* with the *View*, to provide the model from the *datasources* and to manage the behaviour of model.
 It represents the logic-layer between the user and the datasources.